hqf1996/Approximate-Aggregate-Queries-on-KGs/README.md

 Output

-For each phase, it will output the following statistical results and running time, here is the output when we change S1 from our semantic-aware random walk smapling to CNARW:
+For each phase, it will output the following statistical results and running time.
+Here is the output when we change S1 from our semantic-aware random walk smapling to CNARW:

 ```
 Ground-truth : 124